 Fasting four times a year was also a tradition adopted from the Old Testament.

-The first of these four times comes after the Feast of the Holy Cross, September 14;
+- after the Feast of the Holy Cross.

 Their dates can be remembered by this old mnemonic: